+Ben Shaw’s is one of the few regional survivors of the British soft drink industry.
 30 million cans of Ben Shaw’s soft drinks are sold every year.
-The highest selling product is cloudy lemonade.

 Benjamin Shaw (1836 – 1901) was born at Kirkheaton, Huddersfield, the son of a farm labourer.
-He initially worked as a woollen spinner, and then as a supervisor, in the Huddersfield textile trade.
+He found work in the Huddersfield textile trade, initially as a woollen spinner, and then as a supervisor.

-Benjamin Shaw bought out his brother’s stake in the partnership in 1876 for £317, to become sole proprietor of the business.
+Benjamin Shaw bought out his brother’s stake in the partnership for £317 in 1876, to become sole proprietor of the business.
 The firm employed seven men in 1881.

 Shaw was a keen advocate of the temperance movement.
 He supported good causes, such as the establishment of a working men’s club in Huddersfield.
 He was nominated as a member of Huddersfield Town Council in 1881.